ConorFWild/pandda_2_gemmi/README.md

 ### Running With Autobuilding
 PanDDA 2 supports the autobuilding of events and ranking them by autobuildability.
-All one needs to do is ensure that BUSTER is setup in their path (and hence ana_pdbmaps and rhofit) and run PanDDA 2 with the autobuild flag on.
+All one needs to do is ensure that BUSTER is set up in their path (and hence ana_pdbmaps and rhofit) and run PanDDA 2 with the autobuild flag on.

 Important to note is that by default this will require *phenix.elbow* to be in the path to handle cifs for autobuilding.
 Support for using *grade* instead is in the process of being added.